newrelic/newrelic-client-go/pkg/nrdb/README.md

 The original `Query()` function has a limitation when handling queries that combine both `FACET` and `TIMESERIES` clauses.
 In these cases, the NerdGraph API may return `otherResult` and `totalResult` as arrays rather than single objects, which conflicts with the `NRDBResultContainer` structure that expects single objects for these fields.

-This can lead to JSON unmarshaling errors like:
+This can lead to JSON unmarshalling errors like:

 ```
 json: cannot unmarshal array into Go struct field .data.Actor.Account.NRQL.otherResult of type nrdb.NRDBResult